Jimmy2027/ghchain/README.md

 Commands:
-  fix-refs       If you messed up your stack with a rebase and lost the... land           Merge the specified branch into the configured base branch. rebase         Rebase the current branch onto branch, using... refresh        Merge the specified branch into the configured base branch. run-workflows  Run the github workflows that are specified in the...
+  fix-refs       If you messed up your stack with a rebase and lost the... land           Merge the specified branch into the configured base branch. publish        Publish all updated branches in the stack to the remote. rebase         Rebase the current branch onto branch, using... refresh        Merge the specified branch into the configured base branch. run-workflows  Run the github workflows that are specified in the...
 ```

 ## Usage Example